 Jordan is another Full Moon Maple that was most likely a random seedling from its cousin the Golden Full Moon Maple –Aureum.
 Shirasawanum maples can be identified by looking at the flowers and subsequent seed pods [samaras].
 If the samaras point up rather than hang down it is a shirasawanum – palmatum species hang down.

 Jordan is a moderate growing maple that provides an alternative to the Aureum.
 Similarities include the same larger leaves and the lime green color coveted by maple lovers.
 Jordan’s popularity strives from how much faster it grows that Aureum.
-It also grows more upright without long side branches so it is narrow.
+It also grows more upright without long side branches so it is more narrow.
 Aureum grows as wide as it is tall.

 Acer shirasawanum Jordan is medium sized tree with wonderful color throughout the growing season.
 The new growth is a little more of a lemon color than Aureum.
 Fall colors are exquisite from yellow to gold, orange and scarlet.
 This cultivar is highly desired because of the rapid growth – compared to Aureum and the wonderful yellow/lime green spring color.
 Jordan may reach 9-10′ tall and 4′ wide in 10 years.
 Once established hardy to -10 degrees, USDA Zone 6.